atao2004/TowerDefense/README.md

 ## M4 Features:

 ### Basic Improvement
-* Added 7 new enemy types, including Orc Knights with a new charging attack pattern
+* Added 1 new enemy type:The Orc Knights with a new charging attack pattern
 * Added 6 new tower types:
   * Two towers that can fire projectiles with different speed and damage
   * One tower that can heal the player within its range